dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		GAAGCTGTTTTAGTAAATGGTAATGTGCTTGTCATGCTTGGGACTTTACGTAAAGATAATACTGGGTATGAATTAAAGCATTTGGTTATAGgtatgttctttctctgcgttgtaaggaagtttttgacataagcataaattaataaagggatcaattcagtgtatttgggctctttttgatgtagGAAGTGAAGGATCCTTGGGAATTGTAACCAAAGTTTCGATACTTACCCCTCCAAAACTTTCTTCCGTAAATTTAGCTTTCCTTGCATGCAGCGATTATTTCAGCTGTCAGttatgaccagtttcctctcccttagttttttttttgtcttagcatacaattttactaaatcaatccatcataatgtattaatagctttattgttttatctttctcttgataccatcatcttttgaatgtgttgttgcacttggtctggtggcagtagtttagatctactttgatcagttcgagatgtgatatgaatgcttgattctttatgttggcctttgtgtatcacagcatggccgactttgatcggttcaagattctctatgactgcttgattctcagtgatggcttttgtacatcacatcacgaatcactcaagcaggaaactggactttaggtgacgtcttgcattcatacaatttgaggttttcatcacaaatatcaaacaatatatattgtcacttcgcaactggacttcaggtgatatcttgcattcatacaccttgaggttttcatcacaaatttcaaacaatatatatggtcacttgacaattttttataatttactaaaatttgcaccattataattttcctgtgtatattgttgaaaacctgaagttgagtttgaatttattcttgtaatttccttttccagtccttcgttctataatttcttagtttcctttagcaaaaattgcaccttttcctccttatcttgattctcgtgtgtttatcagAAGCTTCTGCTGGAAGCAAAGAGGAAACTTGGGGAGATTCTATCGGCATTTTAGCTTTCGGATAACTTGTCAATGGGTTTGatgagcttttgtaatagcttatattcttattcttgactgttgacattatgcgtcacttagaaattgcagttacgctaaaacgtagttatgaactcctttacaaatttgaagcgaactttctcactcaagacattataaaccttaatttggccttaaatcttatcacaatttcctaaccttatgaatgaaaaaaacatctcaagacatctttggaatatcttcatgactctaatttgaggtggcataatacattaagaggcttcctggataatctgactaatataatctatgacggtcaacttgaatgtactctttatgaaatatctgatgaagtttttaatgtgtttctatgaagacttttaaattgctcggcgttgacatcctataatcctgttttgagttcagttgtgtggctgtatgctttacatgtaattgccgttattcttcataatcagcaggaaaggttgaaacttctgtgatatcatcattgttacgattattatcttatactttttgattggactaagttgcaagtatactttctttctcgtgaaataagaacttcttttagagatcatcctgttatttgttgcttcagaaggttacgtagttgcatatagttttgatattctcttccatttttggaatgtaatcactggattttatgtgtcagGTTTTAAACCGTTTGGATGGTGTTAGGAATCCGTTACCTTCCTCAATGAACAACTTCTATGTTTTGATTGAGACAACGGGCAGTGATGAATCTTTTGACTNNGGTaacaattgccttcatgccattatttttcagacgtttaagttctgattgcgaattgaaggatcttcattccagtttaaattaagattgcaaactgaaggagaaagtgattgatattttacatttttcttgctttcctttaaatttacataaaaaatacagaatacagcgataagttccccgatttctctgcatgtttagaatccaaccgattatgaaactaggatatgctcctgaatgaaaatctttagccgtttctattttttaggttgtttccaaacatttgacaacattttttaatttttgtttaccattttatgaatacaaattgagttcttcatgcatctttctaatctatcatcacctgatgagatgcatattttgctgatcttttctgcgatgtatttagcttcgtgaattttcttcttcttggctaacatgaatatgtgctaagattctgctatacaatattgatgtctttagagagAAGCTTGAGGCCTTCCTTCTTCAATCTATGGAGGGTGGATTGATTTCTGATGGTGTTATTGCACAAGACATAAATCAAGCTTCGTCATTCTGGCGAATACGTGAG
 		...

-* To count the number of sequences you can do
+* To count the number of sequences, you can do

 		grep ">" 4471.fna | wc -l